 Author Archives: mdjkf

 Guest posting: Dr Chris Ashhurst-Smith, Pathology North.
-Part 3: Faeces culture plate reading.
+Another excellent class from Chris.
+This was previously sitting at the end of the faeces reading video.
+Part 5: Respiratory culture plate reading.
 Video Felix Ferguson.
+18 minutes.